 - Children of very young parents

-Although it is unclear at this time what state pubic dollars, if any, will support Florida’s Statewide Census Committee, The Children’s Campaign is seeking additional private dollars to support the Count All Kids Public Education Initiative.
+Although it is unclear at this time what state pubic dollars, if any, will support Florida’s Statewide Census Committee, American Children’s Campaign is seeking additional private dollars to support the Count All Kids Public Education Initiative.

 If you like reading our publications, we need your help to keep them coming.
 The Children’s Campaign is privately supported to maintain our independent voice.
 Please consider making a tax-deductible donation today!